spautz/changesets-changelog-format/README.md

 Content that will be added to your changelog.

-With the deafult value, issue and commit links will be inserted at the end of the first line of your changeset message.
+With the default value, issue and commit links will be inserted at the end of the first line of your changeset message.

 See `commitTemplate` for the `$commit` variable, `issueTemplate` for the `$issue` variable, and [Template Variables](#template-variables) for other available values.